saintsal/acceleratordesign/manuscript/chapter1.md

 # The Accelerator Design Guide

-This guide covers a set of guiding principles, specific design tools and techniques - and a set of questions to help frame your design decisions.
+This guide covers a set of guiding principles, specific design tools and techniques - to help you design the best accelerator possible for you needs.

 I've been intrinsically involved in over 20 accelerators and 4 university entrepreneurship programmes, designing and delivering the bulk of their education.
-I've built Founder Centric and recently Source Institute to do this on a larger scale.
+I've built Founder Centric, recognised as one of the best startup education companies in Europe, and recently Source Institute, a global institute that develops startup education in extremely hard-to-reach and new contexts.

 Over the years, clients have asked us to design their programmes.
 We continue to work closely with Seedcamp, UCL, Oxford University, Microsoft Ventures, The Royal Academy Of Engineering, to name a few.

 We've seen accelerators move startups faster and help founders achieve their goals countless times.
 And we've been a driving force in evolving the accelerator model.

-## How to create an accelerator that accelerates
+## A personal note: please create an accelerator that accelerates

 As the accelerator industry blossoms, the accelerator model is being applied in far more diverse contexts, like creative businesses, industry verticals, corporate R&D, and niche markets.